The original interview in Bulgarian was published by Investor Media Group and can be found at investor.bg

 In most cases, the innovative idea of how we can make even better use of the big data that we have, or how we can extend the lifecycle of products and machines, or how to produce with less waste, comes from business people.
 And the role of SmartApps, based on the Low-Code concept, enables these people to lead the innovation process.

 After all, the point of interaction between the user and the SmartApp will most often be his or her mobile device.
 For better or worse, the smartphone (or tablet) has become an integral part of our lives and a semi-natural extension of our hands.
 However, Sappience focuses on making technologies help people, not the other way around.

-Artificial intelligence and big data can be completely intertwined in different layers of a web or mobile application, but in fact the creator and user of that application is human and the app reflects the logic, intelligence and vast imagination of the human mind.
+Artificial intelligence and big data can be completely intertwined in different layers of a web or mobile application, but in fact, the creator and user of that application are human and the app reflects the logic, intelligence, and vast imagination of the human mind.